OffensiverHase/HeiabubuLang/docs/heiabubulang.md

 ## Functions ##
-You can declare functions with the `fun` keyword
+You can declare functions with the `fun` keyword:
 ```python
 fun plus_one(number: int) -> int:
     return number + 1